Lev Russov: Thyl Ulenspiegel

 In the years 1954–1956 Lev Russov was drawn to the historical genre, creating a series of eight paintings on the novel by Charles de Coster's The Legend of Thyl Ulenspiegel.
 Choosing a theme and its figurative embodiment echoed the mood of the Khrushchev "Thaw and personal freedom-loving aspirations of the author.
 Shown at the end of 1956 at the Autumn exhibition of Leningrad artists works A Birth, On Tortures, A Death of father, On the Fields of the Motherland, A Boarding (Insurgent Flandria), Till and Lamme, Death to traitors, Song by Till (all 1956), first brought the author fame and claimed him as a master of historical painting.

 These works, and above all the double portrait of Till and Lamme, are also interesting in that the artist gave Thill features a close resemblance to the author.
 This makes it unique in the creative legacy of the artist as self-portraits of Lev Russov are unknown.
 As a child he lost one eye and did not like to be photographed and a general refusal to pose for portraits, painted by himself or others.

-In the future, Russov's interest in historical topics was expressed in numerous works of wooden sculpture, as well as in a some paintings, in particular in the painting Strolling Buffoons (1976).
+In the future, Russov's interest in historical topics was expressed in numerous works of wooden sculpture, as well as in some paintings, in particular in the painting Strolling Buffoons (1976).